Johannes Gutenberg: Memorials and monuments

-There are many statues of Gutenberg in Germany, including the famous one by Bertel Thorvaldsen (1837) at Gutenbergplatz in Mainz, home to the eponymous Johannes Gutenberg University of Mainz and the Gutenberg Museum on the history of early printing.
-The latter publishes the Gutenberg-Jahrbuch, the leading periodical in the field.
+There are many statues of Gutenberg in Germany, including one by Bertel Thorvaldsen (1837) at Gutenbergplatz in Mainz, home to the eponymous Johannes Gutenberg University of Mainz and Gutenberg Museum on the history of early printing.
+The latter publishes the Gutenberg-Jahrbuch, the leading periodical in the history of printing, and the book.

 In 1952, the United States Postal Service issued a five hundredth anniversary stamp commemorating Johannes Gutenberg invention of the movable-type printing press.
 In space, he is commemorated in the name of the asteroid 777 Gutemberga.
 Two operas based on Gutenberg are G, Being the Confession and Last Testament of Johannes Gensfleisch, also known as Gutenberg, Master Printer, formerly of Strasbourg and Mainz, from 2001, with music by Gavin Bryars; and La Nuit de Gutenberg, with music by Philippe Manoury, premiered in 2011 in Strasbourg.
 Project Gutenberg, the oldest digital library, commemorates Gutenberg's name.
-The Mainzer Johannisnacht commemorates the person Johannes Gutenberg in his native city since 1968.
+The Mainz Johannisnacht (St. John's Night), has commemorated Gutenberg in his native city since 1968.